Skip to main content

 Launching the Residencies: From Waste to Wonder at EXIT Festival

-The first of these residencies will debut in July 2025 as part of the iconic EXIT Festival in Novi Sad, Serbia, one of REMEDIES’ demo sites and partner events.
+The first of these residencies debuted in July 2025 as part of the iconic EXIT Festival in Novi Sad, Serbia, one of REMEDIES’ demo sites and partner events.
 In collaboration with EXIT and under the creative direction of Rajmonda Zajmi, the festival will host a groundbreaking eco-fashion show titled WASTELAND: From Waste to Wonder.

 Rajmonda Zajmi, a renowned eco-educator and artist from Albania, has been using upcycled fashion as a medium of environmental storytelling since 2013.
 Her work is driven by the belief that art and sustainability are inseparable.
 Through her long-standing initiative Eco Fashion Show Albania™, she has turned waste into wonder, one garment at a time.